WebFlight/AmazonSQSConnector/README.md

 * Receive messages (max 10)
 * Delete message
 * Delete messages in batch
-* Initiate multi-threaded background polling for new messages
+* Multi-threaded background polling for new messages

 # Logging
 * The *AmazonSQSConnector* log node is available for logging.
 Set to Debug or Trace for more details.